Tight security, shops shut as South Sudan warns against protests

 The government has taken a hard line against the People's Coalition for Civil Action (PCCA) and its calls for a peaceful public uprising, arresting at least eight activists and detaining three journalists this month in connection with the demonstrations, according to rights groups.

-The world's newest nation has suffered from chronic instability since independence in 2011, with deepening discontent prompting a coalition of civil society groups to urge the country's leadership to step down, saying they have "had enough".

-The demonstration was set to take place the same day as President Salva Kiir is to inaugurate a newly created national parliament, a key condition of a 2018 peace deal that ended South Sudan's brutal civil war that killed nearly 400,000 people.

-Although the protest organisers have urged the public to come out in force, the mood in Juba on Monday was decidedly subdued, with residents telling AFP they were nervous to leave home.
+Although the protest organisers had urged the public to come out in force, no demonstrations were reported in Juba, with residents telling AFP they were afraid even to leave home.

 "The government is in full control and... so everybody should resume his or (her) normal duties and... not fear anything," Information Minister Michael Makuei told AFP.

-He dismissed reports of an internet shutdown, after users reported problems with accessing two of the country's main networks, Zain and MTN, saying any issues were due to technical troubles.
+He dismissed reports of an internet shutdown after users reported difficulty accessing two of the country's main networks, Zain and MTN, blaming any problems on technical troubles.

 The US embassy in Juba has asked its citizens to avoid the areas where protesters may assemble, urging them to "exercise caution".

-The 2018 truce and power-sharing deal between former foes President Salva Kiir and his deputy Riek Machar still largely holds but it is being sorely tested, as politicians bicker over power and promises for peace go unmet.
+The truce between Kiir and Machar still largely holds but it is being sorely tested, as politicians bicker over power and promises for peace go unmet.

 Download the Eyewitness News app to your iOS or Android device.